beaconny-net/interface-research-lab/beacon-correctional-facility-proposal.md

 ### Data Center

 So much of our modern social and productive lives rely on information technology infrastructure into which we have little visibility, and over which we have no control.
 Many community sustainability plans overlook the need for locally-managed information technology systems.
-To address this, we will construct a small-scale local data center from low-cost commodity hardware and open-source technologies that will be available to the community for:
+To address this, we will construct a small-scale local data center from low-cost commodity hardware and open-source technologies that will be available to the community:
-- hosting personal and business websites
+- for storing files
-- running social media sites and forums
+- for hosting personal and business websites
-- storing files
+- for running social media sites, forums, and other web applications
-- a learning environment for web designers and software developers
+- as a learning environment for web designers and software developers

 ### Interface Research Lab